 Price: Available for $299 on Amazon or direct from Braven

 Summary: There’s no getting around the considerable size of the Ready Elite.
 It knocks on the limit of “portability”.
 But you’ll gain monumental sonic output in return.
 Braven’s engineering left us thoroughly impressed, but sound quality could use some refinement.
 If you want a smaller speaker that still sounds good, take a look at the HMDX Jam Plus speaker review instead.

 What We Didn’t

 If you’ve seen one of Braven’s other “Outdoor” series Bluetooth speakers, you’ll be in familiar territory with the new Ready Elite.
-That is, a rectangular form, thick thermoplastic chassis, and a domineering front grill.
+It’s rectangular with a thick thermoplastic chassis and a domineering front grill.
 It’s closest in relation to the Ready Prime speaker, and can almost be summed up as a larger version of it.
 This isn’t just true in looks but in features too.